Samwel17/Utalii-Tanzania/README.md

 **Utilizing the budgeting feature by ML**

--Clone "Samwel17\Utalii-FlaskAPI" repository
+- Clone "Samwel17\Utalii-FlaskAPI" repository
--Install the flask app requirements
+- Install the flask app requirements
 - Run the flask application
 - Run the Laravel application ( on different CMD simultaneously)